Traveling waves and homogeneous fragmentation

 \subsection{Spine and probability tilting}

-In this section we will discuss changes of measures and subsequent path decompositions which were instigated by Lyons \cite{lyons} for the branching random walk and further applied by Bertoin and Rouault \cite{Be Ro} in the setting of fragmentation processes.
-The following Lemma is a so-called many-to-one principle.
-It allows us to transform expectations of functionals along a stopping line into expectations of functions of a single particle, namely Bertoin's tagged fragment. \begin{lemma}[Many-to-one principle] Let $\ell$ be a stopping line Then, for any measurable non-negative $f$ we have
+In this section we will discuss changes of measures and subsequent path decompositions which were instigated by Lyons \cite{lyons} for the BRW and further applied by Bertoin and Rouault \cite{BeRo} in the setting of fragmentation processes.
+The following lemma is a so-called many-to-one principle.
+It allows us to transform expectations of functionals along a stopping line into expectations of functions of a single particle, namely Bertoin's tagged fragment. \begin{lemma}[(Many-to-one principle)] Let $\ell$ be a stopping line.
+Then, for any measurable nonnegative $f$ we have